Glossary of Bankruptcy Terms

-You will be required to attend a creditor’s meeting.
+You will be required to attend a Creditors Meeting.
 The meeting will be held about 6 weeks after your bankruptcy is filed.
-Generally, no creditors will show up at the meeting, however a Trustee will conduct an examination of your bankruptcy filing and ask you a few questions.
+Generally, no creditors will show up at the meeting, however, a Trustee will examine your bankruptcy filing and ask you a few questions.
 You will receive notice of this meeting from the bankruptcy court (if you do not receive a notice within 14 days of filing call my office).
-You are required to bring to your 341 Creditor’s Meeting the original or certified copy of your proof of identity and verification of social security number.
+You are required to bring to your 341 Creditor’s Meeting the original or certified copy of your proof of identity and verification of your social security number.
 The following are acceptable:

 - State driver’s license